© Saskia Habermann / Bruno Listopad

 Himalaya unfolds as a cinematic landscape where sculpture, metaphysical fiction, and post-clubbing converge.
 The work invites the audience to reflect on our perception of time and on the many ways time can unfold.

-Himalaya is the first piece created by choreographer Elisa Zuppini after graduating from the SNDO (School for New Dance Development).
-Himalaya premiered at ICK Fest and was reworked in 2023 for the Feeling Curious? festival at Theatre Rotterdam.
-Over the years, the piece has evolved alongside Elisa’s artistic research, reflecting the foundations of her creative journey.
+The first work by Elisa Zuppini following her graduation from the SNDO (School for New Dance Development), Himalaya premiered at ICK Fest and was extensively reworked in 2023 for the Feeling Curious?
+Festival at Theatre Rotterdam.

-The performance is accompanied by original music by Hesaitix (formerly M.E.S.H.) / James Whipple, who creates sonic worlds that move between the organic and the synthetic.
-Through the merging of sound and movement, an irregular sense of time emerges, inviting the audience to lose themselves in unexpected openings and shifts.
+The work features an original score by Hesaitix (formerly M.E.S.H) / James Whipple, whose sonic worlds move between the organic and the synthetic.
+Through sound and movement, an irregular sense of time emerges, inviting the audience to encounter unexpected openings and shifts.

 • Duration: 45 mins.